 You can also filter the Event List using Event Categories and tags.
 You can find this option under the Content > Event Options tab.

-As with the other widgets, you can style this one through Elementor’s built-in Advanced tab as well.
+As with the other widgets, you can add custom styles through the Style tab and use the built-in Advanced tab for layout and positioning.

 Event Widget